Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/java-jre/README.md

 * **By downloading the Microsoft Cognitive Services Speech SDK when building this sample, you acknowledge its license, see [Speech SDK license agreement](https://docs.microsoft.com/azure/cognitive-services/speech-service/license).**
 * [Download the sample code to your development PC.](../../README.md#get-the-samples)
-* Create an empty workspace in Eclipse and import this folder as a project into your workspace.
+* Create an empty workspace in Eclipse and import the folder containing this sample as a project into your workspace.
 * Edit the `Main` source:
   * Replace the string `YourSubscriptionKey` with your own subscription key.
   * Replace the string `YourServiceRegion` with the service region of your subscription.